emagiz/emdocs/mds/microlearning/crashcourse-platform-design-set-as-mapped-in-message-mapping.md

 ## 4. Assignment

-Navigate to Design and open the message mapping option of atleast one integration within your project.
+Navigate to Design and open the message mapping option of at least one integration within your project.
-Register atleast one of the output attributes as set as mapped and add a note to this attribute telling what the input of the attribute should be.
+Register at least one of the output attributes as set as mapped and add a note to this attribute telling what the input of the attribute should be.
 This assignment can be completed within the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways